h43z/writeups/0323-intigriti.md

 ```
 In this case CORS will only be allowed from the origin `http://127.0.0.1`.

-Just to be clear 100% clear CORS is a browser based mechanism.
+Just to be 100% CORS is a browser based mechanism.
 It's the opposite to the SOP.
 SOP closes access down, CORS opens it up again (if wanted by the web hoster).
 Outside of the context of browsers CORS and SOP do nothing.

 At first sight it may be confusing to allow CORS from `127.0.0.1`.
 Because 99.9% of web apps run on the loopback address `127.0.0.1` anyway.
 Every page can read it's own origin.
 Setting it to the localhost IP is mostly done for testing.